nicanor-korir/hrc-safe-tool-handover-with-vla-dissertation/README.md

 single safety signal tends to cover one of these well and the other poorly.
-This study tests whether fusing two complementary streams, one watching the robot and one watching the human, gives safer handovers than either stream alone or no monitoring at all.
+This study tests whether fusing two complementary streams, one watching the robot and one watching the human, gives safer handovers than either stream alone or no monitoring at all

-The framework has two streams.
+The framework has two streams:

 - A **confidence monitor** in the style of the SAFE failure detector, which reads the policy's internal state and raises an alarm when the